-- Annexes 3bis, 3ter allow for a "physical" split of the metered energy between BRP's.
+Annexes 3bis, 3ter allow for a "physical" split of the metered energy between BRPs.
 For Grid Users using these annexes it is possible to distinguish separate BRP perimeters for each asset.
 However, these do not fully respond to the need for a split between multiple consumption and generation assets.
-Annexes 3bis and 3ter allow to split offtake from injection but do not allow to split between assets (for example between 2 production units or 2 demand units).
-Annexes 3bis and 3ter also do not allow to designate a specific BRP for an Energy Storage Device as they only cover a split of metered energy. - Annex 14 concerns a very specific role, the one of CDS, who is however only applicable to consumers according to regional law (see section 3.4 hereunder).
+Annexes 3bis and 3ter allow to split offtake from injection but do not allow to split between assets

+(for example between 2 production units or 2 demand units).
+Annexes 3bis and 3ter also do not allow to designate a specific BRP for an Energy Storage Device as they only cover a split of metered energy.